 ) * 1e7)

-You can see a few builds happening in serv-build
+You can see a few builds happening in serv-build; serv-fs booting up about

 halfway along, and a bit of spikiness where Ansible ran and asserted the state